 Different stakeholders may have different views on what the purpose of the organisation is and the necessary conditions to achieve that goal.
 Goldratt asserts that there is no interdependence between the two.
-Whatever you select as the goal, all the other factors become ‘Necessary Conditions’ in the achievement of that goal.
-For example, profit, customer satisfaction and a satisfied workforce are interchangable as goals or Necessary Conditions.
+Whatever you select as the goal, all the other factors become ‘necessary conditions’ in the achievement of that goal.
+For example, profit, customer satisfaction and a satisfied workforce are interchangeable as goals or necessary conditions.

 This has implications for improvement initiatives that involve numerous improvement teams and/or projects.
 If we accept Goldratt’s theory, then even if these teams are well focused, then only one will be working on the weakest link.
 The others are unlikely to deliver significant benefit unless they happen to coincide with the 2nd,3rd…order constraints, which seems unlikely.
 In addressing the first constraint, the system has changed sufficiently to undermine any previous analysis.